NormanUK/GKPLG-Module-Title-Links/README.md

 GKPLG-Module-Title-Links
 ========================

-Plugin to add additional parameters in modules to create title links for modules
+Plugin to add additional parameters in modules to create title links for modules in GavickPRO Templates.